Marketcircle/AXElements/docs/KeyboardEvents.markdown

 ### Hot Keys

-To support pressing multiple keys at the same time, also known as hot keys, you must start with the custom escape sequence for the combination and instead of ending with a space you should put a `+` character to chain the next key.
+To support pressing multiple keys at the same time (i.e. hotkeys), you must start with the custom escape sequence for the combination and instead of ending with a space you should put a `+` character to chain the next key.
 The entire sequence should be ended with a space or nil.
-Some common examples are opening a file or quitting an application:
+Some common examples are opening a file or quitting an
+application:

     type "\\COMMAND+o"
     type "\\CONTROL+a Typing at the start of the line"